Quality Comfort Heating and Cooling

 Professional Gas vs Electric Furnace in Lake Lure, NC

-When you need gas vs electric furnace in Lake Lure, NC, Quality Comfort Heating & Cooling is your local HVAC team.
-Located just 45 minutes southeast from our Asheville headquarters, we provide fast response times and the same NATE-certified service that Lake Lure area residents have trusted since 2005.
+When you need gas vs electric furnace in Lake Lure, NC, Quality Comfort Heating & Cooling is just 45 minutes southeast from our Asheville headquarters — meaning fast response times and reliable service.
+We've been the NATE-certified team that Lake Lure area residents trust since 2005.

 Lake Lure's lakefront homes and mountain properties deserve top-quality HVAC service.
 Quality Comfort provides heating, cooling, and indoor air quality solutions to Lake Lure and the surrounding Hickory Nut Gorge area.
 Whether it's a seasonal cabin or your year-round home, we'll keep you comfortable.